 Land valuation is conducted every three years by the NSW Valuer General.
 The land value does not include the value of your house, buildings, or other improvements to the land.
 Council uses this figure to calculate the ad valorem amount to reflect any changes in the value of your land.

 The domestic waste management charge is an annual charge for waste services that is listed as a separate amount on your residential or farmland rates notice.
 It includes a levy charged by the state government.

 Most NSW councils have to pay the levy, which they then have to pass on to ratepayers on a fee for service basis.
 Councils are not permitted to make a profit or loss from this levy.

-Am I eligible for a pensioner rebate on my rates
+Eligibility for a pensioner rebate

 If you reside on the rateable property and are the holder of a Pensioner Concession card, generally you will be entitled to a rebate on your rates.
 If you become a pensioner during the rating year, you should contact our Customer Service Centre on 02 4921 0333, as rebates can be granted on a pro rata basis.